Managing SSO group mappings

 5. Save the SSO group mapping.
 These settings will apply the next time the user logs in to runZero.

-Changes will not apply to users currently logged in.
-They will need to log out and log back in for the changes to take effect.
-You can force log out users to apply the SSO group mappings immediately.
+Changes will not apply to users currently signed in.
+They will need to sign out and sign back in for the changes to take effect.
+You can forcibly sign out users to apply the SSO group mappings immediately.

-Changes to user permissions will not apply until the user logs out and logs back in to runZero.
-If you need to apply permissions immediately after setting up the SSO group mappings, you can force log out users.
-This will log users out of their current session and require them to log back in again.
-After they log in, their updated permissions will be applied.
-Only super users and admins who have access to all organizations can force logouts.
+Changes to user permissions will not apply until the user signs out and logs back in to runZero.
+If you need to apply permissions immediately after setting up the SSO group mappings, you can forcibly sign out users.
+This will sign users out of their current session and require them to sign back in again.
+After they sign in, their updated permissions will be applied.
+Only superusers and admins who have access to all organizations can force sign-outs.

-To force log out users, go to the Teams page and select the users you want to log out.
+To forcibly sign out users, go to the Teams page and select the users you want to sign out.
 Click the sign-out button to log these users out.

 Viewing SSO group mappings